Ever wonder why an attitude of gratitude can be challenging to live out among the people we love the most?

 Knowing your “why” for wanting to be the best parent you can be is important.

 But also knowing your “how”, which should be parenting with a joyful and grateful heart.

 CULTIVATE A HOME OF THANKFULNESS

-Let’s look at 9 strategies for you and your family to use to practice thankfulness on a daily basis.
+Let’s look at 9 strategies for you and your family to use to practice thankfulness daily.

 - Keep a gratitude journal.

-Keeping a notebook or workbook to daily write what you are grateful causes you to reflect and appreciate something good everyday.
+Keeping a notebook or workbook to daily write what you are grateful for causes you to reflect and appreciate something good every day.

 2. Verbally express your gratitude.